MatthiasMuth/perlweeklychallenge-club/challenge-237/matthias-muth/README.md

 > nums[2] < perm[2]<br/>

-For sure we could generate all possible permutations of the numbers, get the score for each, and find the maximum.
+For sure we could generate all possible permutations of the numbers, get the score for each, and find the maximum.<br/>
 The problem is that the number of permutations rises very fast, as it is $n!$ ($n$ being the number of numbers in the array).
 Still, for the size of the example input data this probably would not matter too much.

-But there is another approach that is much easier to implement than that.
+But there is another approach that is much easier to implement than that.<br/>
 And it works -- after sorting the array -- using only one pass through the array.

-Let's start by sorting the numbers, highest to lowest, and by creating a copy of that that is going to be the 'permuted' array (even if we will develop only exactly one permutation).
+Let's start by sorting the numbers, highest to lowest, and by creating a copy of that, which is going to be the 'permuted' array
+(even if we will develop only exactly one permutation).

-Let's start by lining up the two arrays next to each other, both sorted from highest to lowest.
+For visualizing what happens, we line up the two arrays next to each other:
 ```perl
 @nums       5   3   3   2   1   1   1
 @permuted   5   3   3   2   1   1   1